-“Lorraine Avery Johnstone sends a big thanks to friends and family who called and sent cards as she recovered from knee replacement.
+“I’d like to send a big thanks to friends and family who called and sent cards as I recovered from knee replacement.
 All seems to be going well.

-I recently talked with Barbara Spaulding Woodbury.
-She is still enjoying the leisure of assisted living.
-I had heard from Fran Purrington Paul.
-Both Fran and George are doing well.
+Barbara Spaulding Woodbury ’55 is still enjoying the leisure of assisted living.
+I heard from Fran Purrington Paul ’55 and both Fran and George are doing well.

-Arlene Parent Welch is still enjoying her condo in Dover.
-I look forward to going to retired teacher’s meetings with her in the spring.
-Arlene reports that Nat Bergeron Wheaton is well and enjoying retirement with her husband.
+Arlene Parent Welch ’55 is still enjoying her condo in Dover.
+Arlene reports that Nat Bergeron Wheaton ’55 is well and enjoying retirement with her husband.

-I also talked recently with Jan Stewart Knowles ’54 and learned that she will leave soon for Florida.
-Her sister Ellie and husband Tom Volpe are doing well.
+Jan Stewart Knowles ’54 will leave soon for Florida.
+Her sister, Ellie, and husband, Tom Volpe, are doing well.

-It was good to have a day with Al and Alfa Bowers ’54 as they traveled through New Hampshire for their annual visit to Bar Harbor.
-They both looked as young as ever although Alfa was recovering from a bout of shingles.
+It was good to have a day with El ’55 and Alfa Bourey ’54 as they traveled through New Hampshire for their annual visit to Bar Harbor.

-A big Happy New Years to all of you – wish we could have another of our great reunions as in the past!”
+A big Happy New Year to all of you.
+Wish we could have another of our great reunions as in the past!”